xxks-kkk/linuxjedi.co.uk/content/pages/quotes.rst

 .. stop-show-quotes

+"It is important for you to realize what grades in this class reflect and what they don't reflect.
+All we can grade you on is how well you demonstrate that you know the material this semester.
+We can't grade you on how much of a success you'll be after graduation, how smart/creative/persistent/self-motivated you are, or even how well you'll be able to apply the material in the future.
+And after all, it is what you do in the future, not what you do this semester, that's really important."
+**-- Prof. Lorenzo Alvisi** (found in his `"Distributed Computing Principles" class grading policy <http://www.cs.cornell.edu/courses/cs5414/2017fa/>`_)

 "Any man who is really a man must learn to be alone in the midst of others, to think alone for others, and, if necessary, against others."
 **-- Romain Rolland**